 This might not have gotten so out of hand though if you had a cleverly designed home built with the harsh WA climate in mind.
 You don’t need to cut off your creature comforts like air conditioning completely, but when used in moderation with an energy efficient home design, you can see real savings.

-So if you’re thinking of building a new home, choose a builder like Total Homes who takes the hard work out of saving energy starting with the initial design.
+So if you’re thinking of building a new home, choose a builder like Total by Metrostyle who takes the hard work out of saving energy starting with the initial design.
 To avoid unnecessary electricity costs next summer, here’s a few clever ways that home design can help you save money.

 Open plan living

-At Total Homes, we don’t want you to sweat the small stuff.
+At Total by Metrostyle, we don’t want you to sweat the small stuff.
 That’s why all of our ready to move in homes are designed to keep you cool and cut costs on your energy bill all year round – starting with an open plan living, kitchen and dining area.

 A common misconception is that larger spages are harder to heat and cool, which could lead to higher energy bills.
 However, this couldn’t be further from the truth.
 Open plan living spaces create a cooling microclimate in the centre of the home and allow for cross-ventilation across the entire living area.